Nexfinity/CakeyBot-Wiki/feature/leveling.md

 * `{reward}` - The role that was awared to the user.
   * **NOTE: You should only use the reward placeholder on the "Announcement Message When Role Is Awarded" section.**

-## Min/Max XP <span style="background-color: rgb(253, 172, 65); color: black; padding: 3px 7px; font-size: 12px; border-radius: 5px;">Premium Only</span>

-This sets the minimum and maximum XP a user can be given per message.
-There's a few limits:
-* The Max XP must be larger than the Min XP
-* Both must be larger than 0
-* Both must be less than 10,000

-The default values for this setting are:
-* Min XP: 15
-* Min XP: 25

-## Min/Max Voice XP <span style="background-color: rgb(253, 172, 65); color: black; padding: 3px 7px; font-size: 12px; border-radius: 5px;">Premium Only</span>
-This sets the minimum and maximum XP a user can be given per minute spent inside of a voice channel.
-There's a few limits:
-* The Max XP must be larger than the Min XP
-* Both must be larger than 0
-* Both must be less than 10,000

-The default values for this setting are:
-* Min Voice XP: 5
-* Min Voice XP: 8

 ## Leaderboard Vanity URL <span style="background-color: rgb(253, 172, 65); color: black; padding: 3px 7px; font-size: 12px; border-radius: 5px;">Premium Only</span>
 This allows you to set a custom word or pharse to be used to easily access your server's leaderboard instead of the default URL that uses the server's ID.